Jgfyyvzss/MtEmu-SolarOGN/Huawei E3372/ReadMe.md

 Hopefully the 4G dongle now connects the Pi to the internet.

 The Pi can't supply enough power to run the both the RTL-SDR and the E3372.
-I chose to add a powered USB hub with the power supplied by a small regulator that is switched on and off by the Witty, thus keeping power consumption to a minimum overnight.
+I chose to add a powered USB hub for the Huawei with the power supplied by a small regulator that is switched on and off by the Witty, thus keeping power consumption to a minimum overnight.